hb9kns/cronwatch/README.md

 If mm is 0, this particular beacon will not be checked at all.

 url is the location where the remote beacon file can be accessed.
-Only HTTP(S) has been tested as protocol.
+Only HTTP(S) and gopher have been tested as protocol (with lynx).
 The url should not contain any whitespace.

 `%bfn%` in url will be replaced by the beacon file name (see `BFILE`) as defined by the script.